urql-graphql/urql/docs/concepts/stream-patterns.md

 asynchronously.

-Also most Observable libraries come with a toolkit of helper functions that are similar to the methods on arrays, so you're likely to see `map` and `filter` — amongst other utlities — in those libraries.
+Also most Observable libraries come with a toolkit of helper functions that are similar to the methods on arrays, so you're likely to see `map` and `filter` — amongst other utilities — in those libraries.

 Read [this Gist](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) for a more in-depth